dfelinto/blender-manual/manual/sequencer/usage.rst

 but is clearly spelled out in the information strip.

-.. admonition:: 9999 frames go by (IMAGE strips only!)
+.. note:: 9999 frames go by (IMAGE strips only!)
-   :class: note

    Ok, so that was a very obscure reference to a song about 99 balloons, but we really have not anticipated how fast Blender has moved into mainstream video editing.
 Unfortunately,